JoeBee/HiMarine-Invoicing/README.md

 ### Step 2: Review Data
 - Go to the "Price List" tab to review and select items
 - Click "Process Supplier Files"
-- Review the processed data (sorted by description, then price)
+- Review the processed data (maintains original upload order)
 - Check the "Include" checkbox for items you want to invoice

 ### Step 3: Generate Invoice